pinely-international/mixin/README.md

 - a mixin class can define public/protected/private visibility.
 - a mixin class can define a constructor.
 - a mixin class can't define constructor arguments.
-- mixin classes types must match each other, otherwise error will be shown at `mixin(Person, Profile)`.
+- mixin classes types must match each other, otherwise error will be shown at `extends mixin(Person, Profile)`.
 - a class that extends a mixin can be checked with `instanceof` for each class and altogether.

 ### Type per class